libmapper/libmapper/doc/tutorials/tutorial_python.md

 ### Creating a device

-To create a _libmapper_ device, it is necessary to provide a device name to the constructor.
+To create a _libmpr_ device, it is necessary to provide a device name to the constructor.
 There is an initialization period after a device is created where a unique ordinal is chosen to append to the device name.
 This allows multiple devices with the same name to exist on the network.

-If no other arguments are given, libmapper will randomly choose a port to use for exchanging signal data.
+If no other arguments are given, libmpr will randomly choose a port to use for exchanging signal data.
 If desired, a second argument setting a specific "starting port" can be given, but the allocation algorithm will possibly choose another port number close to it if the port is in use.